marcoantonioni/cp4ba-installations/README.md

 Maybe to exaggerate even more I could also add a Portal Federation Server and configure the federation of the various BAW and WfPS instances defined in the template.

 In the end I created this repository and since my role in IBM is that of presales I decided to make it public to help customers, business partners and also my IBM colleagues.

+I cannot exclude that in some time I will try to define some 'Skills' in <b>IBM watsonx Orchestrate</b> to simplify these activities even more ;)

 ## Compatibility with CP4BA versions